-Whenever a vacancy occurs, the remaining members shall notify the Regional Superintendent of Schools of that vacancy within five days after its occurrence and shall fill the vacancy until the next regular board election, at which election a successor shall be elected to serve the remainder of the unexpired term.
-However, if the vacancy occurs with less than 868 days remaining in the term or less than 88 days before the next regularly scheduled election, the person so appointed shall serve the remainder of the unexpired term, and no election to fill the vacancy shall be held.
+Whenever a vacancy occurs, the remaining members shall notify the Regional Superintendent of Schools of that vacancy within 5 days after its occurrence and shall fill the vacancy until the next regular board election, at which election a successor shall be elected to serve the remainder of the unexpired term.
+However, if the vacancy occurs with less than 868 days remaining in the term, the person so appointed shall serve the remainder of the unexpired term, and no election to fill the vacancy shall be held.
 Members appointed by the remaining members of the Board to fill vacancies shall meet any residential requirements as specified in the School Code.
-The Board shall fill the vacancy within 60 days after it occurred by a public vote at a meeting of the Board.
-If the school board fails to act within 60 days after the vacancy occurs, the Regional Superintendent, under whose supervision and control the district is operating, must fill the vacancy within 30 days.
+The Board shall fill the vacancy within 45 days after it occurred by a public vote at a meeting of the Board.
+If the school board fails to act within 45 days after the vacancy occurs, the Regional Superintendent, under whose supervision and control the district is operating, must fill the vacancy within 30 days (ld.).